Avielyo10/jinja2-tools/README.md

   -tb, --no-trim-blocks    Disable trim blocks.
   -lb, --no-lstrip-blocks  Disable lstrip blocks.
   -o, --output PATH        PATH for output, stdout by default.
-  -e, --envvar TEXT        key value pair separated by '='.'value' will be
+  -e, --envvar TEXT        key value pair separated by '='. 'value' will be
                            treated as JSON or as a string in case of JSON decoding error.
+This will take precedence over 'data'.

   --help                   Show this message and exit.
 ```